secretstartups/handbook/product/secure-and-protect-intern-program.html.md

 ## How to apply

-To apply, please reach out to both David DeSanto (`@david`) and the mentor for listed below for the open time slot.
+To apply, please reach out to both Hillary Benson (`@hbenson`) and the mentor listed below for the open time slot.

 ## Upcoming Slots